 This black bean sweet potato chili is naturally gluten-free and grain-free and has Southwestern flavors of chili powder, cumin and oregano.
-I start with dried beans and cook them in the Instant Pot for maximum economy and digestibility, but canned beans could be used.
+I start with dried beans and cook them in the Instant Pot for maximum economy and digestibility as I describe here, but canned beans work great if you don’t have the time for that.

 I enjoy this meal with quinoa, brown rice or, if I really have my act together, Nut Pesto Green Rice (recipe here).
 The chili has enough body to be enjoyed on its own, too!